Pakenham line: Route

 The Pakenham line forms a relatively linear route from the Melbourne central business district to its terminus in Pakenham.
 The route is 57 km long and is predominantly doubled tracked, however between Flinders Street and Richmond, the corridor is widened to 12 tracks, narrowing to six tracks between Richmond and South Yarra before again narrowing to four tracks between South Yarra and Caulfield.
 After Caulfield station, the corridor again narrows to two tracks for the rest of the route.
-The only underground section of the Pakenham line is in the City Loop, where the service stops at 3 underground stations.
+The only underground section of the Pakenham line is in the Metro Tunnel, where the service stops at 2 underground stations.
 Exiting the city, the Pakenham line traverses mainly flat country with few curves and fairly minimal earthworks for most of the line.
 However, between South Yarra and Malvern, the rail corridor has been lowered into a cutting to eliminate level crossings, and between Malvern and Caulfield, the corridor has been raised on an embankment for the same reason.
 After Caulfield, the line formerly had numerous level crossings, however, all have now been removed between Caulfield and Dandenong as part of an elevated rail project, as well as some older bridges over and under roads.
-Remaining level crossings between Dandenong and Pakenham stations will be removed by 2025 under smaller level crossing removal works.
+The Victorian government aimed to remove all level crossings from the line by 2025, to improve travel times and make local roads safer.
+In 2024, Star News reported that the last level crossing on the line, at Webster Street in Dandenong, was planned to be removed in late 2025.
+As of January 2026, the Level Crossing Removal Project website listed the project as still under construction, without an update since the previous year.

 The line follows the same alignment as the Cranbourne line with the two services splitting onto different routes at Dandenong.
 The Pakenham line continues on its eastern alignment, whereas the Cranbourne line takes a southerly alignment towards its final destination of Cranbourne station.
 Most of the rail line goes through built-up suburbs and some industrial areas, but after Dandenong, the line passes through more open countryside, including open fields and farms, particularly after Beaconsfield.
 This outer portion of the line is one of Melbourne's main growth corridors, where farmland is being replaced with housing and commercial developments, leading to a rise in patronage.